Dimer Models and Conformal Structures: Non-linear Beltrami Equation and the Hodograph Transform

 Concerning the smoothness of $f$, our initial assumptions $1^\circ - 2^\circ\, $ make it locally quasiregular, hence it is locally H\"older continuous and by a bootstrap argument, \eqref{eqNonLinB} makes the function $C^{\infty}$-smooth.
 In fact, by \eqref{eqLinB3} the homeomorphism $g$ is real analytic with non-vanishing derivative, as its inverse $G$ is now $C^{\infty}$-smooth.
 Hence $G$, and by \eqref{realanal3} also $f$, are real analytic.

-Finally, if $\UU$ is simply connected then (up to a M\"obius transformation) either $ \DD = \Di$ or $ \DD = \C$.
-As $\phi(z)$ is bounded and analytic in $\DD$, Liouville's theorem shows the second case is not possible. \end{proof}
+Finally, if $\UU$ is simply connected then (up to a M\"obius transformation) the circle domain is either $ \DD = \Di$ or $ \DD = \C$.
+As $b(z)$ is bounded and analytic in $\DD$, Liouville's theorem shows the second case is not possible.
+Consequently, if for a simply connected $\UU$ the map $f:\UU \to \Di$ is proper, then in \eqref{realanal3} $b:\Di \to \Di$ is an analytic and proper map, hence by Fatou's theorem a finite Blaschke product. \end{proof}

-A similar factorization holds also for the Beltrami equation \eqref{myybelt} associated to a specific surface tension $\sigma$.
+A similar factorization holds also for the Beltrami equation \eqref{Belt654} associated to a specific surface tension $\sigma$, with structure function ${\mathcal H}_\sigma$.
+Here and in the sequel, $H^{\infty}(\DD)$ denotes the space of functions bounded and analytic on the domain $\DD$.